Skip to the content.

 Information Description

-TIME UNIX timestamp when recording starts
+TIME UNIX timestamp when recording for this segment starts

-OS Android vesion
+OS Android version

 MODEL Device model

-APN Current access point names
+APN Current access point name

 APP The foreground app